fakhralwajih/DeepOnKHATT/README.md

 ```
 python train.py
 ```
-To load pre-traind model and continue training run the following command: \
+To load pre-trained model and continue training run the following command: \